Lan Kwai Fong

-Lan Kwai Fong (often abbreviated as LKF) is a small square of streets in Central, Hong Kong.
+Lan Kwai Fong (Chinese: 蘭桂坊), often abbreviated as LKF, is a small square of streets in Central, Hong Kong.
 The area was dedicated to hawkers before the Second World War, but underwent a renaissance in the mid-1980s.
-It is now a popular expatriate haunt in Hong Kong for drinking, clubbing and dining.
+It is now a popular expatriate haunt in Hong Kong for drinking, clubbing, and dining.
 The street Lan Kwai Fong is L-shaped with two ends joining with D'Aguilar Street.

 Location

 Lan Kwai Fong as an area is defined by D'Aguilar Street and the smaller lane, Lan Kwai Fong, an L-shaped, cobble-stoned lane.
 Both streets turn 90 degrees to form a rectangle.
 It is near the Mid-Levels.
 Its eating and drinking establishments are considered upmarket in price and the area is also considered a tourist spot.
 From the west side of the rectangle, Wo On Lane and Wing Wah Lane extend to host several more spots for drinks and food.
 The area arguably extends to Wellington Street and Wyndham Street, through to the Hong Kong Fringe Club.
 It is also home to a small number of art galleries.